Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Hybrid project management is using two or three project management methods in a project –usually, a mix of traditional methods and agile, or an agile-waterfall hybrid.

 Integrating more than one methodology and personalizing them according to your needs may feel unusual.
-But in a 2022 study, it was found that only 26% of organizations stick with a set methodology.
+However, in a 2022 study, it was found that only 26% of organizations stick with a set methodology.
 The rest either go with hybrid project management or don’t use any method at all.

 Interested to know more?
 Let's dive into project methodologies so you can evaluate if hybrid project management is a good fit for your organization.